annie0sc/NewBeginnings/README.md

 A few days back, I had the patience to watch a YouTube advertisement on charity: water and it got me thinking why is no one talking about drinking water.
 Topics like fitness and skincare are dominating the market so it's only appropriate to shed some light on something that makes up 60% of our body.

-## Charity: water
+## charity: water

-[Charity: water](https://www.charitywater.org/) is a non-profit organization founded by [Scott_Harrison](https://twitter.com/scottharrison) in 2006.
+[charity: water](https://www.charitywater.org/) is a non-profit organization founded by [Scott_Harrison](https://twitter.com/scottharrison) in 2006.
 They strive to build wells in rural Africa and Asia; as of now, they have built 38,000 wells that provide clean water to millions of people.
 Once the wells are established, they are maintained by local staff who are trained by the organization in educating the villagers about hygiene and healthcare.

 ![Scott Harrison](https://images.ctfassets.net/2w85ks0ylymt/5XZ0q1V9BOBqaVkZsNrjvP/9d2bd0ff78d117d5e3dc40ece6c30b3f/ScottSpeaking-crop-resized.jpg?w=1200)
 Image 1: https://images.ctfassets.net/2w85ks0ylymt/5XZ0q1V9BOBqaVkZsNrjvP/9d2bd0ff78d117d5e3dc40ece6c30b3f/ScottSpeaking-crop-resized.jpg?w=1200